thecodearcher/periodic-emails/README.md

     $ php artisan make:command SendMails

-This will generate a new Console command class in `app/Console/Commands/SendMails.php`, this file will house the needed logic for sending out emails via SendGrid.
-Now open the just created SendMails file and make the following changes:
+This will generate a new Console command class in `app/Console/Commands/SendMails.php`.
+This file will house the needed logic for sending out emails via SendGrid.
+Now open the just newly creeated *SendMails* file and make the following changes:

     <?php